a-shine/pm-for-startups/deck.md

 Prompting questions 🤔:

 - Can you think of what might be the most limiting factor for startups?
-- Can you see any potential trade-off decisions you may need to make in your projects?
+- Are there any potential trade-off decisions you may need to make in your projects?
 - Can you tell me what is most valuable to your project (scope, time or cost)?

 Notes: